UMAprotocol/UMIPs/UMIPs/ethbtc-funding-rate.md

 To combine these rates in a mathematical expression, the [ExpressionPriceFeed](https://github.com/UMAprotocol/protocol/blob/master/packages/financial-templates-lib/src/price-feed/ExpressionPriceFeed.js) is used.

 Price feed functionality to incorporate the CFRM and Token Scaling Multiplier (TSM) will still need to be built.
-Additionally, the CryptowatchPriceFeed does not currently support TWAP calculations, so this will need to be added.
+Additionally, the CryptowatchPriceFeed does not currently support TWAP calculations, so this functionality will need to be added.

 Once these items are taken care of, a [default price feed config](https://github.com/UMAprotocol/protocol/blob/master/packages/financial-templates-lib/src/price-feed/DefaultPriceFeedConfigs.js) will be defined.
 Because some of this functionality is still being built out, this default price feed config will likely be different then what is shown below, but will follow this general patten.